 - The court-issued legal heir certificate

-- The local revenue authorities’ legal heir certificate
+- The local authorities’ legal heir certificate

 - The legally binding will